 Sec.
-301. Small business child care grant program
+301. Small Business Child Care Grant Program

-This section requires the Secretary of Health and Human Services to establish a program to award grants to states, on a competitive basis, to assist states in providing funds to encourage the establishment and operation of employer-operated child care programs.
-The Secretary shall determine the amount of a grant to a State under this section based on the population of the State as compared to the population of all states receiving grants under this section.
+This section requires the Secretary of HHS to establish a program to award grants to States, on a competitive basis, to assist States in providing funds to encourage the establishment and operation of employer-operated child care programs.
+The Secretary shall determine the amount of a grant to a State under this section based on the population of the State as compared to the population of all States receiving grants under this section.

-This section allows a State to use awarded funds to provide assistance to a consortium of a small business and other appropriate entities located in the State to enable the small businesses to establish and operate child care programs.
-Such assistance may include the acquisition, construction, renovation, and operation of child care facilities and equipment; technical assistance in the establishment of a child care program; assistance for the startup costs related to a child care program; assistance for the training of child care providers; scholarships for low-income wage earners; the provision of services to care for sick children or to provide care to school-aged children; the entering into of contracts with local resource and referral or local health departments; assistance for care for children with disabilities; or assistance for any other activity determined appropriate by the State (including loans, grants, investment guarantees, interest subsidies, or other mechanisms to expand the availability of, and improve the quality of, employer-operated child care in the State).
+This section allows a State to use awarded funds to provide assistance to a small business located in the State to enable the small businesses to establish and operate child care programs.
+Such assistance may include technical assistance in the establishment of a child care program; assistance for the startup costs related to a child care program; assistance for the training of child care providers; scholarships for low-income wage earners; the provision of services to care for sick children or to provide care to school-aged children; the entering into of contracts with local resource and referral or local health departments; assistance for care for children with disabilities; or assistance for any other activity determined appropriate by the State.

-A consortium is required by this section to apply to the State for grants.
-A State is required to give priority to a consortium that desires to provide child care in a geographic area within the State where such care is not generally available or accessible.
+A small business is required by this section to apply to the State for grants.
+A State is required to give priority to an applicant that desires to form a consortium to provide child care in a geographic area within the State where such care is not generally available or accessible.
+A consortium shall be made up of two or more entities that shall include small businesses and that may include large businesses, nonprofit agencies or organizations, local governments, or other appropriate entities.
 A State may not provide in excess of \$500,000 in assistance from such funds to any single applicant.

-To be eligible to receive a grant under this section, a State shall provide assurances to the Secretary that, with respect to the costs to be incurred by a consortium receiving assistance from the State to carry out activities under this section-the consortium will make available non-Federal contributions to such costs in an amount equal to-(A) for the first fiscal year in which the consortium receives such assistance, not less than 50 percent of such costs; (B) for the second fiscal year in which the consortium receives such assistance, not less than 662.3 percent of such costs; and (C) for the third fiscal year in which the consortium receives such assistance, not less than 75 percent of such costs; and as determined by the State, in cash or in kind, fairly evaluated, including plant, equipment, or services.
+To be eligible to receive a grant under this section, a State shall provide assurances to the Secretary that, with respect to the costs to be incurred by an entity receiving assistance from the State to carry out activities under this section the entity will make available non-Federal contributions to such costs in an amount equal to: (A) for the first fiscal year in which the entity receives such assistance, not less than 50 percent of such costs; (B) for the second fiscal year in which the entity receives such assistance, not less than 662.3 percent of such costs; and (C) for the third fiscal year in which the entity receives such assistance, not less than 75 percent of such costs.